 Clam Chowder in a Bread Bowl

 Growing up near San Francisco, we would often head into the city for family outings.
 Visiting Fisherman’s Wharf was always a favorite, and clam chowder in a sourdough bread bowl was a must.
 Boudin’s Bakery has the best sourdough bread bowls and I prefer the clam chowder for sentimental sake.
-This San Francisco chain can be found locally throughout the OC and there is nothing more satisfying then eating your soup, dunking the sourdough top and then consuming the soup soaked bowl.
+This San Francisco chain can be found locally throughout the OC and there is nothing more satisfying than eating your soup, dunking the sourdough top and then consuming the soup soaked bowl.
 This is definitely one of the best soups in Orange County.

 Cockie Leeky Soup